HB9VQQ/WSPRBeacon/README.md

 - USA west coast
 - Any other interesting Region

 Please [drop me a line](mailto:atomic@gmx.net) if you are interested to run a permanent WSPR Beacon and want to participate in the International WSPR Beacon Project.
+Include the phrase "Beacons are cool" in your email, this way I know you have read this page :-)

 #### Project Milestones